dhardestylewis/probml-assgn3/PROMPTS-LOG.md

 - Identified and removed top-level files that duplicate contents of `hws/` or `final_project`.
 ### 33. [2025-12-11 22:52] Strict Top-Level Cleanup & Backup Verification
 **Status:** [Completed]
-**Verbatim:** "just take a look at the toplevel of that commit and remove anything not present there" ... "have you tagged or market that commit?"
+**Verbatim:** "just take a look at the toplevel of that commit and remove anything not present there" [followed by:] "have you tagged or market that commit?"
 **Action:**
 - **Strict Cleanup:** Removed all root files not present in `c2ddb4e4` (except system logs).
 - **Verified Backup:**